tinobragaa/codit-quiz/README.md

 # Design

 The website's quiz is designed in four continuous interfaces to enable the user to have a smooth and intuitive experience.
-The priorities of the \<codit\> are to give an organized and effortless design throughout the quiz, the ability to test the user's expertise and the possibility of continuously learn through random and different questions each time.
+The priorities of the \<codit\> are to give an organized and effortless design throughout the quiz, the ability to test the user's expertise and the possibility of continuously learning through random and different questions each time.

 The concept behind this project is a minimalist, futuristic and tech kind of vibe.
-Which is reflected in the logo font that resembles coding-fonts design, in the straightforward colour palette (black, white and JS yellow) and consistent design through the interfaces, buttons and the error page, aiming a positive user experience.
+This is reflected in the logo font that resembles coding-fonts design, in the straightforward colour palette (black, white and JS yellow) and consistent design through the interfaces, buttons and the error page, aiming for a positive user experience.

 ## Wireframes